millergw/Celligner_ms/README.md

+Forked from the Celligner_ms repo.
+Using this repo for running Celligner on many different combinations of datasets.

 # Celligner_ms
-This repo contains code associated with the manuscript describing Celligner, our method for aligning tumor and cell line transcriptional profiles.
+The original repo contains code associated with the manuscript describing Celligner, our method for aligning tumor and cell line transcriptional profiles.

 ## Data